 The more usual connotation from the association of art and wine is the simultaneous enjoyment of both – at exhibitions, or the works on the wall of your favourite restaurant!

-However in the case of Burgundian artist Joyce Delimata, the relationship takes on an altogether different meaning.
+However in the case of Burgundy artist Joyce Delimata, the relationship takes on an altogether different meaning.

 Joyce is a classically trained art graduate of the Universite de Grenoble and later lived for 15 years in the world’s most famous red wine village, Gevrey Chambertin.
-She still lives in the heart of her beloved Cote de Nuits.
+She still lives in the heart of her beloved Cote de Nuits, Burgundy.

 From 2000 Joyce has dedicated her creative talent to a quasi -scientific study of wine, the vines and the wine making process.